philipstubbs13/Bamazon/README.md

 <p>When you select <b>View Products for Sale</b> from the menu, you will see a table that lists all of the products for sale along with what department the product belongs to, the price of each product, and the in-stock quantity for each product.</p>
 <img src="readme_images/view_products_sale.png">

-<p>This information is taken directly from the products table in the database using the following SQL statement:</p>
+<p>This information is taken directly from the products table in the database.</p>
-<pre>SELECT * FROM products</pre>
 <img src="readme_images/products_table_2.png">

 #### View Low Inventory